Courseiva

 • D.Convertible Reserved Instances (3-year, all upfront)

 Why A: Compute Savings Plans (3-year, partial upfront) is correct because it provides the highest flexibility, allowing workloads to move between EC2 instances, ECS Fargate, and Lambda without committing to a specific instance family or compute service.
-The 3-year term with partial upfront offers the maximum discount (up to 66%) for steady-state workloads while still enabling the required flexibility across compute services.
-This pricing model automatically applies the lowest price across any region and compute option, making it ideal for the described steady-state but flexible workload.
+The 3-year term with partial upfront offers a significant discount for steady-state workloads while still enabling the required flexibility across compute services.
+Compute Savings Plans apply to eligible compute usage in the AWS region where purchased, automatically covering any instance family or size across EC2, Fargate, and Lambda, making it ideal for the described steady-state yet flexible workload.

 This CLF-C02 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the CLF-C02 exam.